-The bat roosting tree assessment identified a total of 32 trees as candidate bat roosting trees due to size (≥25cm DBH) and presence of bat roosting habitat attributes such as loose/peeling bark, cavities, cracks, crevices, and/or knot holes.
-These trees may provide roosting habitat for endangered bat species.
-Of the 32 candidate bat roosting trees identified, 30 trees are anticipated to require removal to facilitate the proposed development.
+The bat roosting tree assessment identified one (1) tree as candidate bat roosting tree due to size (≥25cm DBH) and presence of bat roosting habitat attributes such as loose/peeling bark, cavities, cracks, crevices, and/or knot holes.
+Tree 1490 is located on the North Lands property, and its action (preserve, injure, remove) will be determined through the Arborist Report and TPP for the North Lands (Dougan, 2025).
 Legislative compliance under the Endangered Species Act (2007) and mitigation strategies related to potential Species at Risk bat habitat are discussed in sections 4 and 7.

-Results from the bat visual exit surveys conducted at the two barn structures identified five bat species recorded during surveys (Table 4).
-A total of 205 bat call sequences were recorded at Barn 2.
-One individual Silver-haired Bat was seen emerging from Barn 2 at 10:48 pm on June 26, indicating potential roosting activity, though not in significant numbers as only one individual was observed.
-All other recordings were incidental occurrences of bats flying within range of the EchoMeter Touch Pro during surveys and do not represent bats roosting/emergence from the barns.
-No Species at Risk bats were detected during visual exit surveys.
+Results from the bat visual exit surveys conducted at the barn identified five bat species recorded during surveys (Table 4).
+A total of 175 bat call sequences were recorded though no bats were seen emerging from the barn; All recordings were incidental occurrences of bats flying within range of the EchoMeter Touch Pro during surveys and do not represent bats roosting/emergence from the barns.